amitnovick/RirePE/Packet/TCP_API_DOCUMENTATION.md

 **Q: What's the difference between pipe and TCP mode?**
 A: Pipe connects to local RirePE.exe GUI, TCP allows remote monitoring.
 Both can run simultaneously.

+**Q: Is the TCP protocol bidirectional?**
+A: Yes!
+The protocol supports bidirectional communication using the same `TCPMessage` framing in both directions.
+The DLL currently implements DLL→Client broadcasts and Client→DLL block/allow responses.
+Additional features (like command injection) would require extending the `TCPCommunicate()` function.

+**Q: Can I send custom commands from the Python client to the DLL?**
+A: The protocol supports it (via `TCPServerThread::Recv()`), but the DLL currently doesn't process incoming framed commands.
+You can extend `TCPCommunicate()` in PacketTCP.cpp to handle custom command messages.

 **Q: What happens on server restart?**
 A: Existing connections are closed, server rebinds to port and accepts new connections.